cont2lex/cont2lex.github.io/README.md

 - Slides (PDF) [To Come]()
 - Poster (PDF) [Local Copy](files/WenqiangLei_NUS_Cont2Lex_Poster_v2.pdf) [BAAI AAAI-Beijing Meetup (PDF)](https://hub-cache.baai.ac.cn/hub-pdf/20201218/2/13-WenqiangLei_NUS_Cont2Lex_Poster.pdf)

+[Update on 8th Feb]: We have a substantial "one more thing" for this work, it may possibly lead to another paper.
+We will blog about it first in next few week.
+Stay tuned guys!

 ## 3. Cont2Lex Corpus
 ### 3.1 Quick Dive-In
 Current version of the corpus is in `csv` format.
 Each line indicates one token of our corpus.
 Each token is constituted of w1, w2, context and a binary label indicating weather CLC holds.